intive-FDV/marlin-nettv-example/README.md

 ### Package some content.

-This is step is not necessary to get the application running, as it already comes with a couple of very short sample videos taken from the awesome [Sintel](sintel) and [Elephants Dream](elephants-dream) movies.
+This is step is not necessary to get the application running, as it already comes with a couple of very short sample videos taken from the awesome [Sintel][sintel] and [Elephants Dream][elephants-dream] movies.

-To encrypt an MP4 video you should use the `mp4dcfpackager` command as described [here](hms-packaging-content).
+To encrypt an MP4 video you should use the `mp4dcfpackager` command as described [here][hms-packaging-content].
 For example:

     mp4dcfpackager --method CBC --content-type video/mp4 --content-id urn:marlin:organization:yourorganization:big-buck-bunny --key f7782e51dd43bac40861a4075647e874:00000000000000000000000000000000 big-buck-bunny.mp4 contents/big-buck-bunny.dcf

-Then you must also create a `contents/big-buck-bunny.yml` [YAML](yaml) file, which shoud specify the key used to encript the file so the application can then use it to acquire Marlin Broadband License tokens.
+Then you must also create a `contents/big-buck-bunny.yml` [YAML][yaml] file, which shoud specify the key used to encript the file so the application can then use it to acquire Marlin Broadband License tokens.
 The file should look something like this:

     ---
     :key: f7782e51dd43bac40861a4075647e874